novello/GLAMORISE/README.md

 ## Web Interface

-To use the project in a convenient way, a web interface was created that can be loaded by running the file ./web_interface/web_api.py
+To use the project in a convenient way, a web interface was created.

+You can start the web interface with the sehll script ./start_flask.sh

+You can stop the web interface with the shell script ./stop_flask.sh

+You can audit the log looking at the file ./log.txt

 ## [OPTIONAL] Configuration files